 It can be a horrifying experience to google your doctor and find a scary-looking disciplinary action near the top of the search results.
 In some cases, these actions are causes for concern, in other cases, not so much.

 Some disciplinary actions arise automatically through mistakes or omissions that have little to do with the doctor’s competence.
 For example, the doctor may have failed to file paperwork by a required deadline and gotten a temporary suspension as a result.
 Doctor’s are also responsible for the actions of their staff, so a misbehaving nurse or medical assistant can end up causing issues that end up on the doctor’s record.
-If you like your doctor and see these types of actions, there’s probably no need for worry.
+If you like your doctor and see these types of actions, there’s probably no need to worry.

 In other cases, however, disciplinary actions stem from more serious problems.
 One common cause is abusing prescription privileges to support a drug dependence problem.
 Unless the doctor has sought treatment for his or her addiction issues, you will probably want to steer clear of anyone with this type of blemish on their records.